 All of these vaccines — in fact, most if not all the Covid-19 vaccines that have reported data so far — fall into the reactogenic category.
-The Advisory Committee on Immunization Practices, an expert panel that helps the Centers for Disease Control and Prevention set vaccination policies, advised hospitals early in the rollout that they might want to stagger vaccinations among employees in case some feel too unwell to work the day after being vaccinated.
+The Advisory Committee on Immunization Practices, the CDC’s expert panel on vaccines, advised hospitals early in the rollout that they might want to stagger vaccinations among employees in case some feel too unwell to work the day after being vaccinated.

-The most common side effects are injection site pain, fatigue, headache, muscle pain, and joint pain.
+The most common side effects are injection site pain, fatigue, and headache.
 Some people in the clinical trials have reported fever.
-With the Pfizer and Moderna vaccines, side effects are more common after the second dose.
+With the Pfizer and Moderna vaccines, side effects have been more common after the second dose so far.
 Younger adults, who have more robust immune systems, reported more side effects than older adults.

-It will take time to come up with a firm estimate of how frequently this side effect occurs.
-The most recent data from the CDC suggest that anaphylaxis occurs at a rate of about 2.5 cases per one million doses given of the Moderna vaccine, and 4.7 cases per million doses of the Pfizer.
-Many of the people who have developed anaphylaxis have a history of severe allergies and some have had previous episodes of anaphylaxis.
+The most recent data from the CDC suggest that anaphylaxis occurs at a rate of between two to five cases per one million people vaccinated in the U.S. Many of the people who have developed anaphylaxis have a history of severe allergies and some have had previous episodes of anaphylaxis.

-Safety for those who are pregnant or lactating
+Safety for those who are pregnant, lactating, or planning a pregnancy

 The mRNA vaccines require an elaborate cold chain, the term used to describe the conditions under which vaccines must be stored during distribution and when they are in the doctors’ offices, pharmacies, or public health clinics where they’ll be administered.

-The J&J shot does not, which means this vaccine can be given easily anywhere — in doctors’ offices, pharmacies, mass vaccination sites, public health clinics — once supplies are adequate.
+The J&J shot does not, which means this vaccine can be given easily anywhere — in doctors’ offices, pharmacies, mass vaccination sites, public health clinics.
 It can be stored for at least three months at the temperature of a regular refrigerator.